DeliaBarron/Kubernetes-Learning/docs/Linux Found/09-Volumes-and-Data.md

 ### as volume
 `volumeMounts` is at the level of `containers.image`  and `volumes` is at the level of `containers`

+## LAB2:
+- we crated a directory at local (making it the nfs-server)
+- export it
+- then using a worker node, we installed nfs-common there, and mounted this nfs- server directoy
+- Created a pv on the cluster (from local) using a yaml where we say what path, what type of pv and where it is

+### Lab 3.
+Creat a pvc to use this pv

 ## Lab 4.
 Using resource quota to limit PVC count and usage
 ### Resource Quotas